• Skip to primary navigation

 Bogota is a metropolitan city that is usually overlooked by backpackers due to its mammoth size and complicated transport system.

-There are some great day trips from Bogota you can do, some of which last just half a day if you’re trying to fit more in.
+There are some great day trips from Bogota you can do, some of which last just half a day if you’re trying to fit more in during your time here.

 Once you have had time to settle in and get familiar with the Colombian culture you will be prepared for the best part of your trip.